-Comparing with the MSSM, the additional particle content in the NMSSM are not only one scalar and one pseudoscalar Higgses, but also their superpartner Singlino.
-Hence, it is phenomenologically richer in both Higgs sector (3 scalars, 2 pseudoscalars, and one charged Higgses) and neutralino sector (5 neutralinos).
+In other words, the corresponding term in the superpotential is replaced by a coupling mode (i.e., $\sim \lambda S H_u H_d$).
+Compared with the MSSM, the additional particle content in the NMSSM is not only one scalar and one pseudoscalar Higgses, but also their superpartner Singlino.
+Hence, besides solving the $\mu$-problem, it is phenomenologically richer in both the Higgs sectors (three scalars, two pseudoscalars, and one charged Higgses) and the neutralino sector (five neutralinos).